-Megan Granger is an associate in Weil’s Antitrust/Competition group.
-Her practice focuses on mergers and government cartel investigations.
-She has worked on matters across a wide range of industries including retail, food & beverage, medical devices, pharmaceuticals, energy, automobile components, and paint/coatings.
+Megan Granger is a partner in Weil’s Antitrust/Competition group.
+Her practice focuses primarily on mergers and acquisitions while also providing general counseling on all aspects of antitrust law.
+She has worked on matters across a wide range of industries including agriculture, chemicals, pharmaceuticals, medical devices, retail, food & beverage, energy, automotive parts, paint/coatings, and software/technology.

-Ms. Granger obtained her J.D. from the University of Virginia School Of Law where she served on the editorial board of the Virginia Law & Business Review.
-She earned her B.S. in Commerce, with distinction, from the University of Virginia McIntire School of Commerce in 2006.
+Megan obtained her J.D. from the University of Virginia School Of Law where she served on the editorial board of the Virginia Law & Business Review.
+She earned her B.S. in Commerce, with distinction, from the University of Virginia McIntire School of Commerce.

 - Representing Microsoft in its $68.7 billion acquisition of Activision Blizzard, Inc., a leading publisher of popular PC, console and mobile games.
 This is a cross-border matter in which Weil serves as lead global antitrust counsel coordinating the regulatory process across several jurisdictions worldwide.